One of the most important elements from Thrive Architect is the “Text” element. This has many options and features that will be presented below.

 Inserting a Dynamic Text

 After the "Hyperlink" option, you will notice the "Dynamic Text" one.
-This is helpful if you want to easily insert dynamic information to your text.
+This is helpful if you want to easily insert dynamic information into your text.

 Note: When inserting a "Dynamic Text", one of the options is the "Global Fields" one.
 This option can only be used if you've completed the Global Fields in your Thrive Dashboard.
 If you haven't, you will see an error message: